 Below is an example of one of those drastic shifts.

 The popularity of “the shift” has grown in the last 10 or so years and is having a massive impact on how the game is played.
 Something needs to be done to rectify this issue.
 I’m glad Manfred is finally seeing an issue with it.

 Who knows if this all will actually happen, but Rob Manfred (I can’t believe I’m again saying something positive), is trying to better the game.

 I look forward to what will be done in the coming offseason.

 Former professional High School Baseball player.
-10 Handicap Golfer.
-McGolden Light Drinker.
-Patrick Reusse wannabe.
+12 Handicap Golfer.
+Patrick Reusse blocked me for calling him old.